lrmcfarland/CartesianSpace/python/README.md

 ## Swig

-[swig](http://swig.org) python wrappers has an extensions feture that I can use to re-implement operator==() and repr() distinct from str(), but I have not found a way to driectly access the static data members Uo, Ux, Uy, and Uz.
-Adding methods should provide a work around.
+[swig](http://swig.org) python wrappers has an extensions feature that I can use to re-implement operator==() and repr() distinct from str(), but I have not found a way to directly access the static data members Uo, Ux, Uy, and Uz.
+Adding methods should provide reasonable a work around.
+Also I do not see a way to make x, y and z look like properties the way I can with Boost or manually.
+They must be accessed through the x(), y() and z() accessors.